Chamika27/Automated-Fabric-Defect-Detection-System-/README.md

-# Automated-Fabric-Defect-Detection-System-
 Automated fabric defect detection system using Python and OpenCV.
-A lightweight, cost-effective solution for textile quality inspection that detects defects like holes, stains, and misweaves using image processing techniques.
+Applies grayscale conversion, Gaussian blur, Otsu thresholding, and morphological operations to identify defects like holes, stains, and misweaves.
+Lightweight, cost-effective, and ideal for textile quality inspection.